AzeemShahzad005/Python-GUI-Tkinter/README.md

 # Python-GUI-Tkinter

-Using Python Tkinter create a Buttons for GUI.....
+Using Python Tkinter create a Buttons for GUI